Questions from the webinar on Credentialing Red Flags

-In late June 2022, industry expert Amy M. Niehaus, MBA, CPMSM, CPCS, presented a webinar titled NCQA Credentialing Standards and Associated 2022 Updates, as part of the free AMA Credentialing Insights Webinar Series.
+In late June 2022, industry expert Amy M. Niehaus, MBA, CPMSM, CPCS, presented a webinar entitled NCQA Credentialing Standards and Associated 2022 Updates, as part of the free AMA Credentialing Insights Webinar Series.
 View the questions and answers that resulted from that webinar.

-New and Coming Soon to AMA Physician Profiles
+Enhancements to AMA Physician and PA Profiles

 April 27, 2022

 Enhancements to the AMA Physician Profiles include information regarding medical school, ACGME-accredited graduate medical training programs, action notifications and more.
 Learn more and see examples.